-Note: Liam Redford will be appearing on stage in the title role of Billy for a fifth time in the Opera House Theatre Company regional production of Billy Elliot the Musical (BETM) in Wilmington, NC, from August 1-18, 2019.
+Note: Liam Redford’s final show as Billy in the Opera House Theatre Company’s production of Billy Elliot the Musical (BETM) in Wilmington, NC, was on Aug 18, 2019.

 Liam Redford was 11 years old (d.o.b. = 12-Jan-2006) when he debuted as Billy Elliot in Billy Elliot The Musical at the Grand Theatre in Williamstown, NJ.
 Liam resides in North Hanover, NJ, where he was a student at the Upper Elementary School (U.E.S.), upon his debut as Billy Elliot.

 Liam’s dance training has come via Dansations School of Dance, in Hainesport, New Jersey.
 He studies all styles of dance there, especially Musical Theatre, Contemporary, Ballet, and Jazz.

 Liam is also accomplished in gymnastics, having studied for seven years at Envision Gymnastics in Easthampton, NJ.

 Liam has studied Musical Theatre with Max Baud and Matthew Prescott at the Joffrey Ballet 2017 summer intensive.
 Max, of course, played the role of Older Billy in the US/Canadian tour and several regional productions of BETM.

 Liam also spent a year under the tutelage of Elizabeth Janney studying performing.

 Before his involvement with Billy Elliot The Musical, most of Liam’s performance experience had been in the area of dance, though he had done some musical theatre, mostly at U.E.S., including playing “Young Simba” in the school’s 2017 production of Lion King Jr. in March.